-If you are proposing exterior work to your building located within a historic overlay district (H-1), and the work requires a building permit or driveway permit, then a Certificate of Appropriateness (COA) is required.
+If you are proposing exterior work to your building located within a historic (H) overlay district, and the work requires a building permit or drive-way permit, then a Certificate of Appropriateness (COA) is required.
 Interior work does not require design review unless it will affect the exterior appearance of the building (such as enclosing a window opening from the inside).